Geometry and holonomy of indecomposable cones: Introduction

 where $Z^1(\hol(g_0), \rr^{t,s}/T)$ denotes the cocycles of $\hol(g_0)$ with values in $\rr^{t,s}/T$.
 For example, in order to obtain results for time-like cones over Lorentzian manifolds, we will compute $ Z^1(\g, \rr^{1,n-1}/T)$, for indecomposable subalgebras $\g$ of $\so(1,n-1)$ (these belong to one of four types according to \cite{bb-ike93}).

-In Section \ref{holsec} we apply these algebraic results to obtain the following result. \btheo Let $\gg_0$ be a Lorentzian metric in dimension $n$ and $\tg$ the metric of signature $(2,n)$ defined in \re{ncone}.
-If the holonomy of $\tg$ acts indecomposably and with invariant null line, then
+In Section \ref{holsec} we apply these algebraic results to obtain the following result. \btheo Let $\gg_0$ be a Lorentzian metric on an $n$-dimensional simply connected manifold $M$ and $\tg_0$ the metric of signature $(2,n)$ on $\rr^+\times \rr\times M$ defined in \re{ncone}.
+If the holonomy of $\tg_0$ acts indecomposably and with invariant null line, then

-or $g_0$ admits a parallel null vector field and $\tg$ admits two linearly independent parallel null vector fields that are orthogonal to each other. \etheo This theorem shows that if the holonomy of $\tg$ is not equal to the semi-direct product $\hol(g_0)\ltimes \rr^{1,n-1}$, then $\tg$ and hence the cone admits a parallel null plane (which in addition is spanned by two parallel null vector fields).
+or $g_0$ admits a parallel null vector field and $\tg_0$ admits two linearly independent parallel null vector fields that are orthogonal to each other. \etheo This theorem shows that if the holonomy of $\tg_0$ is not equal to the semi-direct product $\hol(g_0)\ltimes \rr^{1,n-1}$, then $\tg_0$ and hence the cone admits a parallel null plane (which in addition is spanned by two parallel null vector fields).
 We study the case of cones admitting a totally null parallel $2$-plane in the remainder of the article.
-In Section \ref{planesec} we show: \btheo The timelike cone $(\hm,\hg)$ over a semi-Riemannian manifold $(M,g)$ admits a parallel, totally null $2$-plane field if and only if, locally over an open dense subset, the base $(\M,\gg)$ admits two vector fields $V$ and $Z$ satisfying
+In Section \ref{planesec} we show: \btheo If the timelike cone $(\hm,\hg)$ over a semi-Riemannian manifold $(M,g)$ admits a parallel, totally null $2$-plane field, then, locally over an open dense subset the base $(\M,\gg)$ admits two vector fields $V$ and $Z$ satisfying

 and such that